avtarman/Artus-3D-Resources/README.md

 ## Implementation Examples
 Below are some examples of how you can implement these functions in your code that are not covered by the `example.py` script.\
-**Setting input values**:\
+### Setting input values:\
 *Name accessible :*
 ```python
 artus3d.joints['thumb_flex'].input_angle = 45
 ```
 *Through a Loop :*\
-In this example, the assumption is you have an array of angles that are already mapped to the indices of the robot hand
+In this example, the assumption is you have an array of angles that are already mapped to the indices of the Artus 3D
 ```python
 # input angles come from your control code, have 16 elements of type int or float and are mapped to our hand joint map
 input_angles_from_control = []